johnmoxon/johnmoxon.github.io/_posts/2023-01-09-5-strategies-for-boosting-your-organisations-digital-capability.md

 comments: true
 summary: "As leaders our primary "
 ---
 I've read so many articles lately that start with something along the lines of *"As the world becomes increasingly digital..." -* Let's be clear, that ship has sailed, we're already there.
-Yes, technology and digital adoption will continue to advance, but your organisation has
+Yes, technology and digital adoption will continue to advance, but if your organisation has

 it is essential for organizations to have a strong digital capability in order to stay competitive.
 But how can an organization go about building this capability?
 Here are some strategies to consider: